tangmaomao16/Neuromorphic-Network-Study/README.md

 # Neuromorphic-Network-Study
-Record my study on neuromorphic network
+Record my study on neuromorphic network.
+Most materials are from otherpeople, not me.

 ## Video
 Cosyne 2022 Tutorial on Spiking Neural Networks - Part 1/2